Alex Barnett (cricketer): Cricket career

-He joined Lancashire in 1992 and was a regular member of the first-class side there for both the 1992 and 1993 seasons, taking 46 and 47 wickets in those seasons respectively, but at the cost of more than 40 runs per wicket.
+He joined Lancashire in 1992 and was a regular member of the first-class side there for both the 1992 and 1993 seasons.
+He took 46 and 47 wickets in those seasons respectively, but at the cost of more than 40 runs per wicket.
 In 1994, he was supplanted as the regular spin bowler in the Lancashire side by Gary Yates, an off-spinner, and the county recruited Gary Keedy as a slow left-arm bowler at the end of the season and Barnett was released.